 The goal of the emotion indicator is to show what you feel and how strong is the feeling.

-The indicator has four states: Feeling bad, sad, fear and calm.
+The indicator has four states: Feeling bad, sad, fearful, and calm.

 Shahar's presentation (in Hebrew):

-"Soccer Friendship" Guy, a 4th-grade student, came up with an idea to decrease violence rates with the use of soccer games.
+"Soccer Friendship" Guy, a 4th-grade student, came up with an idea to decrease violence rates by playing soccer games.

 Guy noticed that soccer games at school induce physical and verbal violence among students.